 Mahler’s Retuschen in Beethoven’s Works

 Mahler’s performances of the compositions of Beethoven provide many good examples of his Retuschen.
 Mahler himself wrote that in revising the instrumentation of Beethoven he was not seeking “to make arbitrary changes to a work of art, but to enhance its performance in a way corresponding as much as possible with the intentions of its creator”.
-An analogy with the practice of the restoration of paintings is relevant; and as with that process it is possible to go too far, as is claimed by some about the most recent work done on Michelangelo’s Sistine Chapel frescos.
+An analogy with the practice of the restoration of paintings is relevant; and as with that process it is possible to go too far, as is claimed by some about the restoration work done on Michelangelo’s Sistine Chapel frescos towards the end of the 20th Century.
 But Gustav Mahler was no musical hack.
-As an accomplished composer in his own right he knew exactly what he was doing; and, consequently, his attempt to bring clarity into the works of his musical predecessors is of great interest.
+As an accomplished composer and conductor he knew intimately the instruments of the orchestra and their capabilities; and, consequently, his attempt to bring clarity into the works of his musical predecessors is of great interest.
+Mahler wrote:

-Mahler wrote: "...Beethoven’s symphonies present a problem that is simply insoluble for the ordinary conductor...
+“...Beethoven’s symphonies present a problem that is simply insoluble for the ordinary conductor...
 Unquestionably, they need re-interpretation and re-working.
 The very constitution and size of the orchestra necessitates it: in Beethoven’s time, the whole orchestra was not as large as the string section alone today.
-If, consequently, the other instruments are not brought into a balanced relationship with the strings, the effect is bound to be wrong..."
-(Recollections of Gustav Mahler by Natalie Bauer-Lechner, ed.
-Peter Franklin, Faber Music, London, 1980, p.140)
+If, consequently, the other instruments are not brought into a balanced relationship with the strings, the effect is bound to be wrong...”
+Recollections of Gustav Mahler by Natalie Bauer-Lechner, ed.
+Peter Franklin, Faber Music, London, 1980, p.140

 Bars 41 to 53 of Beethoven’s overture Zur Weihe des Hauses contains a passage in which it is notoriously difficult to balance the instrumental voices, and of which Mahler’s contemporary, the musician Donald Francis Tovey, wrote: